What are skin tags?

 A dermatologist, on the other hand, can snip away skin tags quickly and cleanly.
-Sounds easy enough for you to try it on your own, right?
+Sounds like you can learn how to get rid of skin tags yourself, right?
 Not so fast.
 “It’s like when people try to cut their own hair,” says Dr. Rossi.
 “It never goes the way they want it to.”

 For one thing, dermatologists have sterile instruments, but using your own could lead to an infection.
-Plus, while derms can use local anesthesia and have supplies to stop the blood, you could bleed uncontrollably with at-home methods.
+Plus, while derms can use local anesthesia and have supplies to stop the blood, you could bleed uncontrollably with at-home methods for skin tag removal.

 Even OTC medications claiming to dissolve the skin tags could be bad news, says Dr. Rossi.
 “You could burn the skin or make marks,” he says.
 “There could be unintended consequences.”
 If you hate the idea of anyone snipping your skin, ask a doctor to freeze or melt it instead.
 Then, find out 10 myths you need to know about skin tags.

 But there’s an even bigger reason you should visit an expert.
 After dermatologists remove a growth, they’ll look at it under a microscope.
 “There are things that look like skin tags but are cancerous,” says Dr. Rossi.
 That doesn’t mean you should freak out if you do find a skin tag.
 Most will just be benign, but you won’t know for sure until you’ve asked.
 Plus, checking a skin tag is a “good excuse” to get your doctor to check the rest of your body for skin cancer and atypical or malignant growths, says Dr. Rossi.
-Next, read up on these things you should never, ever do to your skin.
+Before you start thinking you know how to be your own dermatologist, read up on these things you should never do to your skin.